So the World Will Know

 I live a block away from my church, so when the weather’s nice, I love to walk over before a service, soaking in the sunshine, the singing birds, and all of God’s creation, praying in preparation for worship.

 On this particular day, what was going through my mind was that the enthusiasm for worship in the church had been sorely lacking.
-I felt I had been failing as a worship leader, failing to inspire my church family with the joy of worship, and the reasons for it.
+I felt as if I had been failing as a worship leader, failing to inspire my church family with the joy of worship, and the reasons for it.
 A passage from Revelation haunted me: “I know of your deeds, that you are neither cold nor hot.
 How I wish you were one or the other!
 So, because you are lukewarm—neither hot nor cold—I am about to spit you out of my mouth.”
 Revelation 3:15-16

 The thought terrified me and convicted me.
 How could I get my church family to understand what we were doing?
 Who we were worshiping?
 Why we were worshiping?
 Suddenly, a bit of the chorus came to me, “Magnify the Lord in all the earth!
 Magnify His name with all you’re worth!
 Just lift your voices higher with souls that are on fire and magnify, magnify the Lord!”

-This seems to have become my theme song, and led to me writing and giving a music-laden sermon on worship.
+This seems to have become my theme song and led to me writing and giving a music-laden sermon on worship.

 Take Me Back

 You never know when inspiration is going to hit.
 Sometimes, you wait forever for an idea to come to you or try to force it.
 This is almost always a recipe for disaster, at least for me.
 One day, as I was mowing the lawn, I was reflecting on the different reasons people feel unworthy of approaching Jesus, and thus, put off going to church, or making the decision to accept Jesus.
-It’s all the enemy’s lies, of course, but we can be a fragile and insecure folk, in the face of the Holy Almighty.
-So, I started listing excuses and things that I struggle with, knowing that I will never be worthy on my own, and that I still have trouble living up to God’s ideal (I like to say that I’m a work in process).
+It’s all the enemy’s lies, of course, but we can be fragile and insecure folk, in the face of the Holy Almighty.
+So I started listing excuses and things that I struggle with, knowing that I will never be worthy on my own and that I still have trouble living up to God’s ideal (I like to say that I’m a work in process).
 The last verse of the song ends up in supplication, “I’m not worthy, God save me!”

 And then God replies, “No, you’re not good enough.
-All sinners, sure enough, but if you call upon my Name, I’ll forgive your sin, my arms will take you in.
+All sinners, sure enough, but if you call upon my Name, I’ll forgive your sin, and my arms will take you in.
 Still, child, I love you just the same.”

 And that’s it in a nutshell.
 God’s grace is greater than our sin.
 No matter what.